jlord/balrog/README.md

-_this is the new readme, it's in progress. don't follow it yet!_
+_this is the new readme, it's in progress. it's not all accurate. don't try and follow it :)_

 # Hi!